AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/create-schema.md

 ---
-title: Create an XDM schema
+title: Create an XDM schema for Platform Mobile SDK implementations
 description: Learn how to create an XDM schema for mobile app events.
 feature: Mobile SDK,Schemas
 exl-id: c6b0d030-437a-4afe-b7d5-5a7831877983